The-solo/Fianance_dashboard_backend/README.md

 # The admin

-The admin is seeded into the primsa/seed.ts
+The admin, roles & some records is seeded into the primsa/seed.ts for the testing purpose.
 `Admin email : admin@financeApp.com`
 `Admin password : Admin#1234`